Mae Murray: Early life

 Murray was born in New York City, the second-oldest child of Joseph and Mary (née Miller) Koenig.
 Her maternal grandparents had emigrated from France while her paternal grandparents had emigrated from Germany.
-She had two brothers, William Robert (born November 1889) and Howard Joseph (born January 1884).
+She had two brothers, William Robert and Howard Joseph.

-The family eventually moved to an apartment in the Lower East Side.
-In May 1896, Joseph Koenig, Murray's father, died from acute gastritis due to his alcoholism.
-To support the family, Mary Koenig took a job as a housekeeper for Harry Payne Whitney.
+The family eventually moved to an apartment on the Lower East Side of Manhattan.
+In May 1896, Murray's father, died from acute gastritis due to his alcoholism.
+To support the family, her mother took a job as a housekeeper for Harry Payne Whitney.

 Career

 Stage

 Murray began acting on the Broadway stage in 1906 with dancer Vernon Castle.
-In 1908, she joined the chorus line of the Ziegfeld Follies, moving up to headliner by 1915.
+In 1908, she joined the chorus line of the Ziegfeld Follies, moving to headliner by 1915.
 Murray became a star of the club circuit in both the United States and Europe, performing with Clifton Webb, Rudolph Valentino, and John Gilbert as some of her many dance partners.

 Films

 Murray made her motion picture debut in To Have and to Hold in 1916.
 She became a major star for Universal, starring with Rudolph Valentino in The Delicious Little Devil and Big Little Person in 1919.
-At the height of her popularity, Murray formed her own production company with her director, Robert Z. Leonard.
+At the height of her popularity, Murray formed her own production company with Robert Z. Leonard.
 Critics were sometimes less than thrilled with her over-the-top costumes and exaggerated emoting, but her films were popular with movie-going audiences and financially successful.

 In 1925, Murray, Leonard, and Stahl produced films at Tiffany Pictures, with Souls for Sables (1925), starring Claire Windsor and Eugene O'Brien, as the first film made by Tiffany.
 For a brief period of time, Murray wrote a weekly column for newspaper scion William Randolph Hearst.

-At her career peak in the early 1920s, Murray, along with such other notable Hollywood personalities as Cecil B. DeMille, Douglas Fairbanks, William S. Hart, Jesse L. Lasky, Harold Lloyd, Hal Roach, Donald Crisp, Conrad Nagel and Irving Thalberg was a member of the board of trustees at the Motion Picture & Television Fund – a charitable organization that offers assistance and care to those in the motion picture and television industries without resources.
-Four decades later, Murray herself received aid from that organization.
+At her career peak in the early 1920s, Murray, with other notable Hollywood personalities such as Cecil B. DeMille, Douglas Fairbanks, William S. Hart, Jesse L. Lasky, Harold Lloyd, Hal Roach, Donald Crisp, Conrad Nagel and Irving Thalberg, was a member of the board of trustees at the Motion Picture & Television Fund – a charitable organization that offers assistance and care to those in the motion picture and television industries without resources.
+Four decades later, Murray received aid from this organization.

-In the early 1920s, Murray was painted by well-known Hollywood portrait painter Theodore Lukits.
+In the early 1920s, Murray was painted by Hollywood portrait painter Theodore Lukits.
 This work titled Symphony in Jade and Gold (The Actress Mae Murray) (1922, private collection, northern California) depicted Murray nude, gazing in a mirror.
 It was exhibited at the Pacific Asia Museum in 1999 and two other venues as part of the exhibition Theodore Lukits, An American Orientalist.